cuiyongbo/hello-world/my_wiki/english_notes.rst

 | anagram
 | Definition: A word, phrase, or name formed by rearranging the letters of another. such as cinema, formed from the word iceman.
 |
+| synonym
+| synonymous
+| Definition: a word similar in meaning to another
+| Usage: Agression is often taken as synonymous with violence.
+|
 | antonym
 | Definition: a word opposite in meaning to another
 | Usage: fast is one of the antonyms of slow